Relapsing polychondritis is a rare multisystem autoimmune disease.

 Relapsing polychondritis.
 Saddle-nose deformity.

-Other dermatologic manifestations are sometimes the presenting feature of RP (12% of cases), noticed subsequently in more than one-third of patients of a large series.4 The other dermatologic manifestations are nonspecific and include nodules on ...
+Other dermatologic manifestations are sometimes the presenting feature of RP (12% of cases), noticed subsequently in more than one-third of patients of a large series.4 The other dermatologic manifestations are nonspecific and include nodules on the limbs ...